 · We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or vulnerable adult.

-The PCC of this church agreed and adopted the above policy at its meeting on 3rd July 2018.
+St Paul's Parochial Church Council agreed and adopted the above policy at its meeting 6th August 2019.

-“Safeguarding in the Diocese of Blackburn” and any parish guidelines and procedures are held by: Marianne Cottier-Brown (PSO) and a further copy is stored in the Parish Office.
+A copy of "Safeguarding in the Diocese of Blackburn" and any parish guidelines and procedures are held by Marianne Elizabeth (PSO) and a further copy is stored in the Parish Office.

-The PCC shall review this policy annually.
-The next review will take place in July 2019.
+The Parochial Church Council shall review this policy annually.
+The next review will take place in July/August 2020.